davidinlou/davelouRaidCheck/README.md

 Notes:
 1. Your city names must be unique and not contain " - " (space,dash,space)
-2. Requires Tampermonkey to run because add-on scripts don't work on Overviews
+2. Requires Tampermonkey to run because add-on scripts don't work in Overviews
 3. City list may appear under other popup windows
 4. City list will stay in place when you change cities